-This one-bowl recipe for vegan chocolate cutout cookies with buttercream frosting is super simple and perfect for any holiday!
+This one-bowl recipe for vegan chocolate cutout cookies with buttercream frosting is super simple and the perfect Valentine's Day dessert!
+You could really make these for any holiday.

 What I love so much about these chocolate cutout cookies is that you have options when making them fit different dietary needs.
 I first tried them from a Cooking Light recipe YEARS ago (like over a decade!), then decided to adapt them for a cutout version with options for other dietary needs.
 They are easily adapted to be gluten-free and vegan, and without compromise in flavor or texture!
 And did I mention that they are ONE bowl?
 That's right.
 Everything for the cookie dough is mixed together in one bowl AND you do not need to chill these before baking.
 Sound too good to be true?
 Well just trust me and try them for yourself.
 Whether you need Valentine's treat for yourself, your friends, spouse, kids, coworkers or whomever, they will certainly feel special when presented with a plate of these darling cookies!